hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/access-control.md

 **NOTE**: there are other PoLP practices that are not covered in this document.
 These practices will be ignored for local development and testing purposes.

 In order to implement the PoLP, the following access control rules are defined:
-- PRISM Agent account has access to the Wallet account that belong to the Agent only
+- the Cloud Agent account has access to the Wallet account that belong to the Agent only
-- PRISM Agent account transparently issues the token to the Wallet account based on configured authentication method
+- the Cloud Agent account transparently issues the token to the Wallet account based on configured authentication method

 ### Token Issuing, Renewal, Expiration and Revocation

 These policies are applied to all tokens except the SUDO account (root token).

-All tokens issued by the PRISM platform have the following properties:
+All tokens issued by the Identus Platform have the following properties:
 - expiration time
 - maximum time to live (TTL)
 - renewable flag